lcsirmaz/entropy-rules/README.md

 The c &#8660; d swap of the random variables exchanges coordinates 2-3-4 and 5-6-7.
 The a &#8660; b swap exchanges the coordinate pairs 3-4, 6-7, and 9-10.
-Thus in any entropy inequality we can also make these exchanges in the coefficients and got another (equaivalent) inequality; and only the lexicographically maximal one os shown in the listing.
+Thus in any entropy inequality we can also make these exchanges in the coefficients and got another (equivalent) inequality; and only the lexicographically maximal one is shown in the listing.

 All inequalities have (non-negative) integer coefficients.
 A floating-point version is